Cosy Crime: Violent Death and Domestic Comfort From the Golden Age to the Present

 Project brief details

 Crime fiction is the most popular of all genres.
-Book shops have vast and prominent displays of crime fiction and across the streaming services crime predominates.
-The winner of the 2022 International Crime Fiction Association’s Book Prize was awarded to the collection edited by Phyllis M. Betz – Reading the Cosy Crime.
-One of the reasons this book won was because, despite this sub-genre being among the most popular of all, it has been neglected as a subject for study in favour of the more ‘serious’ genres including true crime, hard-boiled crime, and noir.
-The Cosy mystery is seen as much more ‘lightweight’ and (inevitably) as more of a woman’s genre.
-Yet as a genre and a sector it is growing at a great pace.
+Book shops have vast and prominent displays of crime fiction and crime predominates across the streaming services.
+The 2022 International Crime Fiction Association’s Book Prize was awarded to a collection edited by Phyllis M. Betz – Reading the Cozy Crime.
+One of the reasons this book won was because, despite this sub-genre being among the most popular of all, it has been neglected as a subject for study in favour of the more ‘serious’ genres including true crime, hard-boiled, and noir.
+The Cozy mystery is seen as much more ‘lightweight’ and (inevitably) as more of a woman’s genre.
+Yet as a genre and a sector it is growing at a great pace and what has been underexplored is the fact that many of the texts address darker subjects such as violence against women and domestic abuse.

 Strategic alignment